 While he was having difficulty with the willow, the Trinidadian Deryck Murray and the Barbadian David Murray were called for West Indian duty ahead of him primarily because of their positive contributions with the bat.
 Nevertheless, he fought his way back into the national team in 1978 and remained the country’s first-choice wicketkeeper for the next decade.

 In 1979, he registered his first first-class century (127) for Berbice against Demerara in the Jones Cup final and in the following year he cracked an unbeaten 117 for Guyana against Jamaica in Montego Bay in the regional Shell Shield competition.

-In 1980-81, with the international career of Deryck Murray ended, Pydanna was chosen to be a part of the squad to Pakistan as David Murray’s deputy.
-He contested a few tour matches and played in two of the three One Day Internationals at Karachi and Sialkot.
+In 1980-81, with the international career of Deryck Murray ended, Pydanna toured Pakistan with the West Indies, as David Murray’s deputy.
+He played in a few tour matches and two of the three One Day Internationals, at Karachi and Sialkot.
 In the Karachi game he took a catch to dismiss the great Javed Miandad off the fiery Colin Croft but did not get a chance to bat as the regional side won handsomely by four wickets.